Shubham-Kumar-Sahoo/-Soil-Analysis-and-Farmer-Advisory-System-/README.md

 - **Deployment**: Application containerized with Docker and hosted on AWS, ensuring high availability and performance.
 - **Real-time Communication**: Seamless communication between farmers and experts, allowing farmers to ask questions and get timely responses.

+### Additional Features

+- **Explore Weather Details**: Discover the latest weather information relevant to your location.
+- **Predict Crop Diseases**: Click the button to predict possible diseases affecting your crops based on soil reports.
+- **Talk to Expert**: Use the form to submit inquiries and receive expert advice.

 ![Project Screenshot](https://github.com/Shubham-Kumar-Sahoo/Soil-Analysis-and-Farmer-Advisory-System/blob/main/Img/img2.jpeg)